canonical/design.ubuntu.com/apps/get-started/design-values/index.md

   <div class="ten-col">
   <h2 id="all-input-types-supported-equally">All input types supported equally</h2>
   <p>In order to achieve convergence, the toolkit has adapted all components to work seamlessly across all devices with minimal changes to functionality and visual appearance.</p>
   <p>This means that touch, pointer and focus interactions are now mapped to perform similar functions across different devices for a consistent and familiar user experience.
-No matter what the input method, the UI will respond to the user’s interaction with what they expect to happen automatically.</p>
+No matter what the input method, the UI will respond to the user&#8217;s interaction with what they expect to happen automatically.</p>
 </div>
   <div class="ten-col">
   <h4>Use case</h4>